basvandijk/usb/README.markdown

 endpoints, control/bulk/interrupt/isochronous transfers, etc).
 Full information can be found in the [USB 2.0 Specification][USB-2.0-spec].

-For an example how to use this library see the [ls-usb] package.
+For an example how to use this library see either the [usb-example] or [ls-usb] package.

 Also see the [usb-safe] package which wraps this package and provides some strong safety guarantees for working with USB devices.